This post will show you how to prevent DDoS attacks on your WordPress Site.

 Common types of DDoS attacks fall into three categories:

-- Protocol: The targeted website gets exploited using server resources.
+- Protocol: The targeted website is exploited by utilizing server resources.

 - Application: An advanced attack designed to hit a web application.

-Among the three types of attacks, the volumetric attacks are the most common.
-Hackers execute these attacks to make your website vulnerable.
+Volumetric attacks are the most common type of attack.
+Hackers execute these attacks to make your Website vulnerable.

 Need To Plan A WordPress DDoS Protection Plan

 The visitors don’t want to face unexpected downtime on any website.
-If a particular site is unavailable for an extended time, you’re likely to lose some visitors.
-The reach of your site will become difficult, and visitors may view a 502 bad gateway error.
+You will likely lose some visitors if a particular site is unavailable for an extended time.
+Your site’s reach will become limited, and visitors may encounter a 502 Bad Gateway error.

 Extended unavailability can harm your business.
 It will hit your Search Engine Optimization (SEO) rankings.
-In this case, you need to work harder again to rebuild your site’s credibility.
+In this case, you must work harder to rebuild your site’s credibility.

 The second effect of the DDoS attack is on the hosting, especially if you are using a shared plan.
-This attack can affect other websites on your server as well.
+This attack can also affect other websites hosted on your server.

 A DDoS attack exposes your WordPress site to other types of attacks.
-Hackers drive your attention and harm your website with some different types of attacks.
-Thus, you need to be more vigilant during this time.
+Hackers drive your attention and harm your Website with different kinds of attacks.
+Thus, it would be best to be more vigilant during this time.

-So, taking the preventive measure to safeguard your WordPress site is necessary.
+So, taking preventive measures to safeguard your WordPress site is necessary.

 DDoS Attacks Prevention Measures

-But, you can take the following measures to prevent from DDoS attack:
+But you can take the following measures to prevent a DDoS attack:

 - Install A Firewall